 You can use them in pairs to increase the power output.

-Most of them come with features that are user-friendly such as apps for smartphones and fuel indicators.
+Most of them come with user-friendly features such as smartphone apps and fuel indicators.

 Cons